AI-Fairness-com/FDK-Toolkit/README.md

 The same pattern applies to the other six domains, each with its own set of metrics and narrative summary logic.

-🧾 Documentation and Demos (Planned Additions)
+🧾 Documentation and Demos
-In response to peer review, the following documentation components are planned:
+Complete documentation suite available:

-Jupyter notebook demos for each domain (Business, Education, Finance, Health, Hiring, Justice, Governance)
+Jupyter notebook demo - Justice domain with real COMPAS dataset

-Example synthetic datasets aligned with the book's scenarios
+Example usage guides - Step-by-step workflows for all domains

-Extended metric documentation, linking narrative explanations with mathematical definitions
+Architecture documentation - System design and component interactions

-Additional usage examples for research and teaching
+Domain-specific metrics - 36-56 fairness metrics per domain

-These materials will make it easier for researchers and practitioners to reproduce and extend FDK™ results.
+Legal disclaimers - Compliance guidance for high-risk applications

-🧪 Testing and Validation (Planned)
+🧪 Testing and Validation
-Planned enhancements include:
+Comprehensive test suite implemented:

-Unit tests for core pipeline functions and column-mapping logic
+17 unit tests for core pipeline functions

-Validation of selected fairness outputs against known benchmark cases
+COMPAS dataset validation against known fairness benchmarks

-Regression tests to ensure consistency of metrics across versions
+Column detection and mapping logic tests

-These additions will strengthen the empirical robustness and reproducibility of the toolkit.
+Error handling and edge case validation

 ⚖️ Legal and Ethical Disclaimer
 FDK™ is a research and educational toolkit for fairness diagnostics.